-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run

 - 4) The purchasing power of money

 - A) rises when prices fall.

 - B) rises when prices rise.

 - C) is set by the Fed in January of each year.

 - D) is constant.